 These convertible loans may be an option for businesses that rely on equity investment and are unable to access other government business support programmes because they are either pre-revenue or pre-profit.

-The scheme is open for applications until the end of September 2020, click to find out more.
+The scheme is open for applications until 31 January 2021, click to find out more.

 £200 million worth of funding has been made available for organisations in England.
 The fund is part of the Government’s £750m financial support package for charities and social enterprises announced by Government on April 8.
 They will distribute the Government funding alongside National Lottery funding, to support organisations to continue to deliver services to people and communities affected by COVID-19.